Pegah-Asadi/Data-Analysis-Schema/README.md

 # **Data Analysis Schema**

-> A practical, repeatable framework for structured data analysis.
+> A practical, repeatable framework for structured, confident analysis.

-## "What's the **plan**?"

-That’s the question I hear most from data analysts, myself included.
+## 🚀 Why This Exists

 While every project has its own goal, strong analyses tend to follow the same core structure.
 This schema breaks it down into **10 clear steps**, from business framing to storytelling and documentation.
 Some steps are strategic, others are technical.
 Some include code, others are just mindset.